 First off, know yourself.
 Learn your triggers and vulnerabilities.
 Know that some topics and areas are going to create an automatic response and you need to develop emotional self-management around these.

 Get clear about what those topics are, list them out and own them.
-Owning them means stop blaming your partner for how you feel when they are triggered.
+Taking ownership of your emotional responses means not blaming your partner for how you feel when they are triggered.
 These are your triggers.
 For your partner to be open and honest, they need to be their full selves, not just the part of themselves that doesn’t trigger you.

 This means saying how you feel, rather than showing.
 It means using “I” statements rather than “you” statements.
 Here is an example: